-Now that you have set up Data Marts, you will still have ongoing maintenance to get the most out of your data.
-The first step is to establish a mayor per mart, they will then be responsible for carrying out the mart maintenance tasks:
+Now that you have Data Marts set up, you will need ongoing maintenance to get the most out of your data.
+The first step is to establish a mayor per mart that will be responsible for carrying out the maintenance tasks for their mart:

 - Identify issues